DevExpress/dashboard-extension-online-map-item/README.md

 ## Settings
-The **Online Map** dashboard item supports the following settings that you can configure in the Wed Dashboard UI:
+The **Online Map** dashboard item supports the following settings that you can configure in the Web Dashboard UI:
 ![image](https://cloud.githubusercontent.com/assets/17986517/25003702/6d23bb42-2059-11e7-8539-61912c815960.png)

 * **Provider** - Specifies whether to show Google or Bing maps.